Oversteps (album): Artwork

 The album artwork was created by The Designers Republic.
 In an interview with Warp Records, Ian Anderson of tDR explained that the album's artwork was based on a life-long influence of Anderson's, that of man versus machine.
 The cover is based on the idea that "[people are] trying to be as effective as machines and do the tasks that we’ve developed machines to do", and that a relatively simple task for a computer but an arduous one for a human is to draw a perfect circle.
 Anderson remarked that, in a March 2020 interview with Creative Boom editor Katy Cowan, while the duo described Oversteps as their "most unhuman album" to date, he thought that their material was more organic than their other work by comparison.

 The artwork was created by staff at tDR who then attempted to create perfect circles by using a variety of materials and sizes.
 In all, seventy-two different circles were generated with paintbrushes and felt tip pens, making the covers of each format (CD, vinyl record, and in the case of digital, individual song artwork), print ad and merchandise a unique attempt at a perfectly drawn circle by a human.
-The concept would be applied to concentric rings forming circles for Autechre's follow-up EP, Move of Ten.
+The concept was applied to concentric rings forming circles for Autechre's follow-up EP, Move of Ten.